 Semester on South Caicos IslandIn conjunction with the School for Field Studies (SFS), students spend a semester abroad on South Caicos Island, located between the Bahamas and the Dominican Republic.
 The SFS Center for Marine Resource Studies focuses students on issues of tropical marine ecology, principles of resource management, and environmental policy and socioeconomic values through a case study approach and fieldwork, as well as a directed research project.
 Students live three or four to a room in a rustic former hotel.

-Other ProgramsUnits other than USC College that offer semester and year international study programs for undergraduates include the Annenberg School for Communication, the School of Architecture, the Marshall School of Business and the Viterbi School of Engineering.
+Other ProgramsUnits other than USC College that offer semester and year international study programs for undergraduates include the Annenberg School for Communication & Journalism (see here and here), the School of Architecture (see this section), the Marshall School of Business, and the Viterbi School of Engineering.

 Beijing, China (East Asian Languages and Cultures)

 Beijing, China (Engineering)

 Buenos Aires, Argentina (Spanish and Portuguese)

 Cambridge, England (USC College)

 China, Japan, Korea (East Asian Studies Center)

 East Asia (Architecture)